 Q. What will you be looking for during an on-site inspection?

-A. The on-site inspection will be reviewing such areas as accounting and payment processing, compliance, facility security, quality assurance, and sales and marketing activities.
+ANSWER: The on-site inspection will be reviewing such areas as accounting and payment processing, compliance, facility security, quality assurance, and sales and marketing activities.

 Q. Will I be able to use the Certified Commercial Collection Agency seal once I’m certified?

-Q. Will the CLLA support and promote the certification program to credit grantors?
+Q. Will the CLLA support and promote the Certification Program to credit grantors?

-Q. Am I guaranteed certification by paying the certification program fee?
+Q. Am I guaranteed Certification by paying the Certification Program fee?

-The CLLA certification program includes clear and objective requirements.
+The CLLA Certification Program includes clear and objective requirements.
 The requirements are uniformly applied and interpreted.
-You will know exactly what is required to be certified and what you need to correct if you do not initially meet the program requirements.
+You will know exactly what is required to be certified and what you need to correct if you do not initially meet the Program requirements.

-Q. Who will be reviewing my financial records and conducting an on-site inspection?
+Q. Who will be conducting an on-site inspection?

 Q. How do I fulfill the continuing education requirement?